Let’s talk a bit about the command-line tools that few know, but they can be useful for both a beginner and a seasoned Linux user.

 Ranger is another file manager with a vim-like layout.
 However, this time the tool is written in Python, which makes it slower, but at the same time damn flexible and convenient.
 You can open files directly from the manager using a rifle (a script that looks for which program is suitable for opening a given file on your PC).
-Editing is also available, viewing keyboard shortcuts (separately from the manual, which is called by the command: help), and many other goodies.
+Editing is also available, viewing keyboard shortcuts (separately from the manual called by the command: help) and many other goodies.

 The only disadvantage I found in Ranger is performance.
 It is damn slow.